 Offsetting of Derivative Assets and Liabilities.
 The Company's commodity derivatives are included in the accompanying consolidated balance sheets as derivative assets and liabilities.
 The Company nets its financial derivative instrument fair value amounts executed with the same counterparty pursuant to ISDA master netting agreements, which provide for net settlement over the term of the contract and in the event of default or termination of the contract.
-The tables below summarize the fair value amounts and classification in the consolidated balance sheets of the Company's derivative contracts outstanding at the respective balance dates, as well as the gross recognized derivative assets, liabilities and offset amounts:
+The tables below summarize the fair value amounts and the classification in the consolidated balance sheets of the Company's derivative contracts outstanding at the respective balance dates, as well as the gross recognized derivative assets, liabilities and offset amounts:

-Balance Sheet Classification Va Gross Fair Value Asset/ Liability Amounts Value Asset/ Liability Gross Amounts Net Recognized ir Value Assets/ Liabilities

-(in thousands) Dec ember 31, 202 2
+Balance Sheet Classification Va I Gross Fair Value Asset/ Liability Amounts Value Asset/ Liability Gross Amounts Gross Amounts F: et Recognized ir Value Assets/ Liabilities (in thousands) December 31, 202 Derivative Assets Commodity contracts Derivative instruments \$ 88,192 \$ (17,601) \$ 70,591 Other noncurrent assets 29,469 (2,435) 27,034 Derivative Liabilities Commodity contracts Other current liabilities \$ 20,326 \$ (17,601) \$ 2,725 Other noncurrent liabilities 3,762 (2,435) 1,327 Dec ember 31, 202 2 Derivative Assets Commodity contracts Derivative instruments \$ 125,120 \$ (24,323) \$ 100,797 Other noncurrent assets 22,016 (3,691) 18,325 Derivative Liabilities Commodity contracts Other current liabilities \$ 26,321 \$ (24,323) \$ 1,998 Other noncurrent liabilities 6,349 (3,691) 2,658

-Derivative Assets

-Commodity contracts Derivative instruments \$ 125,120 \$ (24,323) \$ 100,797

-Other noncurrent assets 22,016 (3,691) 18,325

-Derivative Liabilities

-Commodity contracts Derivative instruments \$ 26,321 \$ (24,323) \$ 1,998

-Other noncurrent liabilities 6,349 (3,691) 2,658

-Dec ember 31, 202 1

-Derivative Assets

-Commodity contracts Derivative instruments \$ 3,284 \$ (3,284) \$

-Other noncurrent assets 585 (345) 240

-Derivative Liabilities

-Commodity contracts Derivative instruments \$ 38,434 \$ (3,284) \$ 35,150

-Other noncurrent liabilities 345 (345)

-(1) The Company has agreements in place with all of its counterparties that allow for the financial right of offset for derivative assets against derivative liabilities at settlement or in the event of a default under the agreements or contract termination.
+The Company has agreements in place with each of its counterparties that allow for the financial right of offset for derivative assets against derivative liabilities at settlement or in the event of a default under the agreements or if contracts are terminated.

 Contingent Features in Financial Derivative Instruments.
 None of the Company's derivative instruments contain credit-risk-related contingent features.
-Counterparties to the Company's financial derivative contracts are high credit-quality financial institutions that are lenders under OpCo's Credit Agreement.
-The Company enters into new hedge arrangements only with participants under its Credit Agreement, since these institutions are secured equally with the holders of any OpCo bank debt, which eliminates the potential need to post collateral when Permian Resources is in a derivative liability position.
+Counterparties to the Company's financial derivative contracts are high credit-quality financial institutions that are primarily lenders under OpCo's Credit Agreement.
+The Company enters into new hedge arrangements only with participants under its Credit Agreement, since these institutions are secured equally with the holders of any OpCo bank debt, which eliminates the potential need to post collateral when the Company is in a derivative liability position.
 As a result, the Company is not required to post letters of credit or corporate guarantees for its derivative counterparties in order to secure contract performance obligations.

 In addition, the Company is exposed to credit risk associated with its derivative contracts from non-performance by its counterparties.
-The Company mitigates its exposure to any single counterparty by contracting with a number of financial institutions, each of which has a high credit rating and is a member of OpCo's credit facility as referenced above.
+The Company mitigates its exposure to any single counterparty by contracting with a number of financial institutions, each of which has a high credit rating and is a lender under OpCo's Credit Agreement as referenced above.